aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

     h_i=A_{ij}f_j\;\;\;\; \hbox{(repeated indices are summed)}
 \end{equation}

-Let's first lay out the matrix $A_{ij}$ corresponding to the centered (second-order accurate) first-order derivative; as we want to build the operator everywhere in the domain including at the boundary nodes, we use second-order one-sided finite differences at these locations:
+Let's first lay out the matrix $A_{ij}$ corresponding to the centered (second-order accurate) first-order derivative; as we want to build the operator everywhere in the domain including the boundary nodes, we use second-order one-sided finite differences at these locations:

 \begin{align}
 \begin{pmatrix}